 Before You Surrender, Check Your Options

-Before you call your insurance company to surrender a policy, take a few minutes to find out what it’s actually worth.
+Before you pick up the phone to surrender a policy, spend a few minutes finding out what it’s actually worth on the open market.
+You might be surprised.